ridit-jangra/Meridia/README.md

 - **AI Assistance** — Context-aware code suggestions and inline completions powered by AI.
 - **Mira, the Voice Assistant** — Perform file actions, describe code, write snippets, run commands, and control the IDE hands-free.
 - **Integrated Terminal** — Run commands and manage your environment without leaving the IDE.
+- **Multi-Language Support** — Write and manage projects in Python, JavaScript, TypeScript, Rust, Bash, Java, C, C++, Lua, Swift, SQL, and more—all within the same IDE.
 - **File Explorer** — Browse, create, rename, and organize files with a clean interface.
 - **Tabs and Window Management** — Manage multiple files with a modern tab system and resizable panels.
 - **Data-Centric Tools** — Import, clean, and preview datasets directly inside the IDE.